 Physical Facilities Related to the University's Academic Programs

-Information about academic-related physical facilities is maintained through the Office of Academic Records and Summer School at 724.738.2010.
+Information about academic-related physical facilities is maintained through the Office of Academic Records and Registration at 724.738.2010.
 Please use the interactive campus map for detailed information.

 Facilities and Services Available to Students with Disabilities